|Nutrition Facts (per serving)|

 In a separate bowl, combine the flour, salt, and paprika.

 Add the seasoned flour to the beer mixture and gently poke at it with a fork until you have a loose, floppy batter with plenty of lumps.
 Don't stir, whisk, or mix.

-Once the batter is together, dredge and dip the food right away and add to a pot of hot oil to fry.
+Once the batter is together, dredge and dip the onions right away and add to a pot of hot oil to fry.

 Serve hot and enjoy.